-Classrooms should have essay and project work on display to
+Classrooms have project work on display to

 - celebrate children's achievement - set an example to other pupils of material that can be produced c.
 Differentiation

 On entry into Godstowe all likely EAL pupils are assessed by the Head of EAL and given a range of screening tests.